Old naira notes remain legal tender, CBN allays Nigerians' fears

 “In line with Section 20(5) of the CBN Act, 2007, no one should refuse to accept the Naira as a means of payment.
 Consequently, members of the public are advised to accept all CBN-issued banknotes currently in circulation and guard against panic withdrawals.”

-However, the shody roll out of the new notes and the mopping up of the old currency from circulation led to a horrible naira crunch.
+However, the shoddy rollout of the new notes and the mopping up of the old currency from circulation led to a horrible naira crunch.
 The currency scarcity caused economic turmoil as many Nigerians were subjected to hardship, triggering riots and vandalisation of banks and Automated Teller Machines (ATMs) in some states.

-Some governors on the platform of the ruling All Progressives Congress (APC) dragged the CBN and the Federal Government to the Supreme Court and the apex court ruled in that the three contentious naira notes would remain as legal tender until December 31, 2023.
+Some governors on the platform of the ruling All Progressives Congress (APC) dragged the CBN and the Federal Government to the Supreme Court, and the apex court ruled that the three contentious naira notes would remain as legal tender until December 31, 2023.

 JOIN OUR PULSE COMMUNITY!